The Ultimate Guide to Storytelling in Marketing & Business

 What makes a good story?

-Words like good are bad are relative to opinion, but there are a few non-negotiable components that make up all great stories.
+Words like “good” and “bad” are relative to opinion, but there are a few non-negotiable components that make up all great stories.
+Here’s what I think makes a great story.

 Good stories are:

-• Entertaining: Good stories keep the reader engaged and interested in what’s coming next.
+• Entertaining.
+Good stories keep me engaged and interested in what’s coming next.

-• Believable: Good stories convince the reader of their version of reality and make it easy to trust and engage.
+• Believable.
+Good stories convince me of the creator’s version of reality and make it easy to trust and engage.

-• Educational: Good stories spark curiosity and add to the reader’s knowledge bank.
+• Educational.
+Good stories spark curiosity and add to my knowledge bank.

-• Organized: Good stories follow a succinct organization that helps convey the core message and helps readers absorb it.
+• Organized.
+Good stories follow a succinct organization that helps convey the core message and helps me absorb it.

-• Memorable: Whether through inspiration, scandal, or humor, good stories stick in the reader’s mind.
+• Memorable.
+Whether through inspiration, scandal, or humor, good stories stick in my mind.
 (As a reference, consumers say that funny content is the most memorable.)

-• Trendy: These stories relate to current events and buzzy topics that people are engaged with, building your brand's presence as an informed and active participant in current events.
+• Trendy.
+These stories relate to current events and buzzy topics that I’m engaged with, building a brand's presence as an informed and active participant in current events.
 This could look like using trending memes in Tweets.

 How to Tell Great Stories